aehrc/terraform-aws-serverless-beacon/README.md

 discovered if it is queried as GA > G in position 4.

 ## To do
-##### Allow multiple VCFs in a single dataset
-* Handle multiple vcfs in splitQuery so each performQuery only queries a single VCF.
-* Set up the `/submit` endpoint to be able to handle vcfLocations as an array
 ##### Implement security for calls to `/submit`
 ##### Implement general security for registered and controlled datasets
 * Allow the security level to be set on a dataset